utat-ss/HERON-pcbs/README.md

-# pcbs
+# Printed Circuit Boards (PCBs)
-Altium PCBs for all subsystems
+This repository houses circuits and PCB design for the Heron MK II cubesatellite project.